 Rules And Regulations

-Club rules and regulations assist in ensuring a welcoming and safe environment for club members and their guests.
-The following are rules and regulations to which all club members and their guests must adhere.
+Club rules and regulations assist in ensuring a welcoming and safe environment for club members.
+The following are rules and regulations to which all club members must adhere.

 A - Always abide by court etiquette and rotation (see

 B - Always display your shoe tag in a visible place

 C - Wear non-marking tennis shoes and proper tennis